membranefi/euroe-stablecoin/README.md

 Each batch has a unique identifier, which is provided by a backend system.

-Each minting batch is checksummed and the checksum value is provided along with the minting set.
+Each minting batch is checksummed, and the checksum value is provided along with the minting set.
 The checksum is validated in the contract before minting.

 ### Pausing and unpausing the contract